-A Board member should treat other Board members with courtesy and respect and allow other members of the Board to express their views openly and safely.
+A Board member is expected to treat other Board members with courtesy and respect and allow other members of the Board to express their views openly and safely.

-A Board member should respect the differing opinions of others.
+A Board member is expected to respect the differing opinions of others.
 Board members may disagree on issues, but disagreements should be directed at the issue; personal attacks are not acceptable.

-A Board member should never undermine, sabotage or falsely impugn another Board member.
+A Board member is not expected to undermine, sabotage or falsely impugn another Board member.
 This is not intended to preclude a Board member, acting in good faith, from reporting a suspected violation of this Policy under the compliance provisions described herein, or from separately filing a grievance regarding an alleged violation by another Board member of the WIBOSCOC.

 6. CONFIDENTIALITY: Transparency in governance and having input from WIBOSCOC membership are both important considerations for the Board.
-Board members must, however, balance those considerations against their legal and fiduciary obligations to maintain the confidentiality of sensitive or proprietary information obtained because of Board service.
+Board members are required to balance those considerations against legal and fiduciary obligations to maintain the confidentiality of sensitive or proprietary information obtained because of Board service.
 In addition, maintaining the confidentiality of the Board’s deliberations (especially those held in closed session) is essential to having full and frank discussions necessary for effective decision-making.
 Therefore, subject to Standards 7 and 8 of this Code of Conduct and the exceptions noted below, a Board member may solicit input from WIBOSCOC members on matters being considered by the Board, and may informally share with WIBOSCOC members the actions taken and the issues considered by the Board in reaching its decisions.
 However:

 A Board member may not disclose any matters addressed in closed session to anyone not eligible to participate therein.

-A Board member may not disclose confidential or proprietary information obtained as a result of Board service to anyone outside the Board or authorized WIBOSCOC staff.
+A Board member may not disclose confidential or proprietary information obtained during the course of Board service to anyone outside the Board or authorized WIBOSCOC staff.

-Following closed session, a Board member may not discuss or disclose the votes of individual Board members, or negatively characterize the positions of the Board or the points of view taken by any members of the Board.
+Following closed session, a Board member may not discuss or disclose the votes of individual Board members, or negatively characterize the positions of the Board or the points of view taken by any member of the Board.

 A Board member may not disclose anything about Board actions or deliberations if the Board has determined to defer announcement of that action or to control the dissemination of that information.